Top 6 Museums in Buenos Aires

-We leave you the website of the Museum so that you have updated information, since given the situation of the COVID-19 virus, some schedules and protocols vary.
+We leave you the website of the Museum so that you have updated information.

 Located in Recoleta, this museum holds one of the biggest collections of art in South America.
 Here you will find paintings varying from internationally well-known artists like Rembrandt, Goya, Degas or Manet, to important local artists that portray the customs and traditions of the country and city life in Argentina.

 But not everything is classic Art here.
 On the top floor the museums exposes a collection of Argentine Art from the 20th century.

 Here we leave the museum’s website for more information.